 Shannon Swope, MSS, LSW, Manager of Outpatient Care Coordination, Children’s Specialized Hospital: Children think the interpreter is fun.
 The interpreters are very friendly and smile back at the kids, and the kids love the interaction.
 One of our little guys down in one of our long-term care facilities has been with us most of his life.
 He’s deaf.
 Prior to having the video interpreting, we would have to hire somebody to come in and do one-on-one interpreting.

 We had minimal staff who knew American Sign Language.
 Once we got the video, we were going with him up and down the hallways and in therapy sessions.
 It made him open up a lot more.
 There is a different connection that you get when a young patient can look the interpreter in the eye.

 We’ve also been surprised at the extent to which the video interpreters share the same compassion that we do for our patients and their families.
 We see a lot of newborns and their first visit after going home.
 We have a lot of breastfeeding moms.
 I had a meeting with such a family the other day in the clinic.

-- How the top children’s hospitals are discovering that video remote interpreting (VRI) is particularly helpful with pediatric patients
+- How the top children’s hospitals are discovering that VRI is particularly helpful with pediatric patients.

 - Best practices for using video interpreting with this patient community.